Why Our Baby? HAVING ANOTHER BABY

 Although the risk of it happening again is very low, the fear of having another baby with Patau’s Syndrome or Edwards’ Syndrome is great among parents.
-To ease your fears it is helpful to seek the advice of a genetic counsellor on the risk of recurrence.
-(See Genetic Counselling in Chapter 3).
+To ease your fears, discuss with your obstetrician, it is also helpful to seek the advice of a genetic counsellor on the risk of recurrence.
+(See Genetic Counselling in Chapter 3)

 The decision to have another baby is a personal one.
 If you are caring for a baby or child with Patau’s or Edwards’ Syndrome you will have to take into consideration the extra work that a new baby will bring.
 However, many parents in this situation successfully embark on another pregnancy while caring for their baby or child who has a trisomy.

 If your baby has died, it is important to give yourself time to mourn your baby and to come to terms with what has happened.
 A new baby will not necessarily ease the feelings of pain and loss that you are experiencing.
 It is important to welcome a new baby as a new life for his or her own sake.

 Doctors often advise that you wait about three months before trying to conceive again.
 This is usually to give time for medical recovery after childbirth and for normal menstrual cycles to resume.
 However there are many things to consider before making the decision to try for another baby.
 Some parents are desperate to try again as soon as possible, while others need more time.
 For others, trying again is a healing process in itself.
 It is also recommended to give yourselves time to grieve the loss of your baby.

 There may be pressure from others to try again, but it’s important to concentrate on what’s best for you and your partner.
 Only the two of you can decide what you want to do and it is important that you talk as honestly and openly as you can about how you feel.
 You may each feel differently about a subsequent pregnancy.
 It can help to take the time you need to come to a decision together.